lesgeeeks/dedicatedServerUnreal/README.md

 - In client, open console and type "open 127.0.0.1" (if the server is running on the same PC)

 The client should successfully connect to the server.
 If it doesn't, check your firewall setup.

+## Troubleshooting: Taking Unreal out of the picture

+## FAQ: The server cannot find the Steam DLLs!

 ## Bonus: Uploading your game to Steam